timescale/docs/api/_hyperfunctions/stats_agg-one-variable/kurtosis.md

     experimental: 1.0.0
     stable: 1.3.0
 hyperfunction:
-  family: statistical analysis
+  family: statistical and regression analysis
   type: accessor
   aggregates:
     - stats_agg() (one variable)
 api_details:
   summary: >
     Calculate the kurtosis from the values in a statistical aggregate.
 The kurtosis is the fourth statistical moment.
+It is a measure of “tailedness” of a data distribution compared to a normal distribution.
   signatures:
     - language: sql
       code: |